FrankSzendzielarz/SimpleAlgorandStream/README.md

 to that specific address.
 Your game or dApp can then make updates in real time, without having to query a data store or maintain an Indexer component.

 With the message queue target, you can also use this component to reliably push messages to a queue, and then have a worker process consume those messages and update a database for post-hoc and ad-hoc queries later on.
-Your datastore would be much smaller as it would only contain the data you are interested in.
+Your datastore would be compact as it would only contain the data you are interested in.

 ## How does it work?